-15. Do something physical – zip-lining, hiking, indoor rock-climbing, or a workout class are just a few ideas.
+15. Do something physical – zip-lining, hiking, indoor rock climbing, or a workout class are just a few ideas.

 16. Watch TV.
 Okay, I know that watching TV together might not sound like quality time, but it can be if you’re showing an interest in what they like.
 In other words, maybe I should give Doctor Who a chance.
-Brianna would like it if I had a clue what she was talking about when she talks about that show just like I’d like it if somebody at my house had a clue when I make a reference to Friends.
+Brianna would like it if I had a clue what she was talking about when she talks about that show just like I’d like it if somebody at my house had a clue when I refer to Friends.

 17. Volunteer together.

 18. Look through old photos and tell them about their childhood – or yours.

 19. Rent a movie from Netflix or Redbox.
 Put your jammies on, pop popcorn, fix some hot chocolate and enjoy an in-house date with your tween or teen.